pocket-playlab/optimus-prime/README.md

 #### Development

 1. Make sure you have [Vagrant](vagrant) installed.
-2. Run `vagrant up && vagrant provision` to start and setup the VM.
+2. Run `vagrant up` to start and setup the VM.
 3. Run `vagrant ssh` to login to the server.
 4. You can run the tests with `rake`.

+##### Troubleshooting

+If the app is complaining about some gems missing you might have to run `vagrant provision` manually.